 When someone visits your website, it is not always because they have made up their mind to buy from you.
 In fact, most of your leads lie in the top or middle of the sales funnel.
 They are either in the research phase, which means they would not want to know more about you or, they are in the consideration phase, which means they still need time to think before buying.

-You need to work on an active inbound lead nurturing email strategy that will help you convert your leads into customers.
+You need to work on an active inbound lead nurture email strategy that will help you convert your leads into customers.

 Companies that nurture their leads generate 50% more sales.
 Lead nurturing allows you to connect with your prospects, engage them, and gain their trust.
 Let’s see how lead nurturing helps you as a business:

 Immediate connect: You get to connect and respond to your leads immediately.
 The faster you answer, the higher your chances are of converting the lead into a customer.

 Show your expertise: When they sign up for your newsletter, they are hardly aware of what you do, and why they should choose you.
-The lead nurturing campaign gives you a platform to showcase your expertise.
+The nurture email campaign gives you a platform to showcase your expertise.